sensu/sensu-flow/README.md

 ### Create corresponding namespace directory
 ```
 mkdir -p .sensu/namespaces/test-namespace
+touch .sensu/namespaces/.keep
 ```

-The SensuFlow action will process this directory, using resource definitions found within as a source of truth for the state of the corresponding Sensu namespace.
+The SensuFlow action will process the `test-namespace` directory, using resource definitions found within as a source of truth for the state of the corresponding Sensu namespace.
+The `.keep` file just tells git to keep the directory structure as part of the repository even if there are no files defined in it.

-### Create a check in the test-namespace
+### Create initial resources in test-namespace
 mkdir `.sensu/namespaces/test-namespace/checks`
 edit the file `.sensu/namespaces/test-namespace/checks/hello_world.yaml`
 ```